cettia/cettia.github.io/projects/cettia-protocol/1.0.0-Alpha1/reference/index.md

 **Note**

-* Because Node.js is small and can be installed locally, you can automate the protocol test programmatically by downloading and installing Node.js, installing modules through npm, running tests through spawning a process and checking that process' exit code that is the number of failed tests.
+* Because Node.js is small and can be installed locally, you can automate the protocol test programmatically by downloading and installing Node.js, installing npm modules, running tests through spawning a process and checking that process' exit code that is the number of failed tests.